humdrum-tools/humdrum-documentation/guide/ch12/index.md

 Note that when using <span class="tool">yank</span> to retrieve passages by markers (such as phrase marks), care must be taken since markers may be miscoordinated between several concurrent parts.
-Example 12.2 shows a passage that has overlapping phrases.
+Example&nbsp;12.2 shows a passage that has overlapping phrases.
 When trying to extract a particular phrase for a particular part, the outputs will differ significantly depending on whether the <span class="tool">yank</span> command is invoked *before* or *after* the